The outsized, shifting power of the Swiss Senate

 Radical offensive

-“We want to break the centre-left majority in the Senate,” the Liberal-Radical president Petra Gössi said recently in an interview.
-She reckons the shift to the right that was widely expected post-2015 never completely materialised; though the House of Representatives moved in that direction, the Senate was largely affected.
+“We want to break the centre-left majority in the senate,” the Radical party president Petra Gössi said recently in an interview.
+She reckons the shift to the right that was widely expected post-2015 never completely materialised; though the House of Representatives moved in that direction, the senate was largely affected.

-And yet, a new book by Bern political scientist Adrian Vatter about the Swiss parliament shows that despite Switzerland’s well-balanced two-chamber parliament, the smaller chamber clearly has greater weight than the much bigger House of Representatives (200 seats).
+And yet, a new book by Bern political scientist Adrian Vatter about the Swiss parliament shows that despite Switzerland’s well-balanced two-chamber parliament, the smaller chamber clearly has greater weight than the much bigger House (200 seats).

-Firstly, he reckons, the second chamber works more closely with the Federal Council than the first, which makes it more likely to support proposals submitted by the government.
-Due to its small size, the Senate is also more efficient, and often ends up having more influence on the general thrust of legislation.
+Firstly, he reckons, the second chamber works more closely with the government than the first, which makes it more likely to support proposals submitted by the government.
+Due to its small size, the senate is also more efficient, and often ends up having more influence on the general thrust of legislation.

 Finally, the small chamber’s negotiations are less polarised.
 At the end of the day, politicians want solutions that take into account the concerns of both sides.

-The new versions of the rejected corporate tax reform and the revision of the state pension system have been drafted by the Senate.
-And though the Liberal-Radicals and the Christian Democratic Party laid the foundation, they still needed two of the six Social Democratic senators to reach consensus.
+The new versions of the rejected corporate tax reform and the revision of the state pension system have been drafted by the senate.
+And though the Radicals and the Christian Democratic Party laid the foundation, they still needed two of the six Social Democratic senators to reach consensus.

-My theory is that changes in the Senate – namely, vacated seats by the Social Democrats changing the balance of power – will be more sustainable than in the House of Representatives, and that’s exactly where the big 2019 turning point will be.
+My theory is that changes in the senate – namely, vacated seats by the Social Democrats changing the balance of power – will be more sustainable than in the House, and that’s exactly where the big 2019 turning point will be.